ucosmic/UCosmicAlpha/Etc/DeveloperDocs/DailyGitProcesses.md

 ## At the beginning of the workday

-1. `git stash`
+1. `git stash -u` (optional)

+  **Don't forget to *Save All* in Visual Studio and rescan to inspect changes to sln and csproj files before stashing.** Remember, Visual Studio normally keeps changes to these files in memory and only writes them to the filesystem when you close the solution, build the solution, or Save All.

-   Run this if you have staged or unstaged changes (unclean workspace) from the previous day.
-It is the equivalent of a TFS Shelve.
-It allows you to switch branches without losing any current work.
-If you do not have any staged or unstaged changes that you would prefer to revert instead, you can skip this step.
-But git will not allow you to switch branches until your workspace is clean.
+   Run this if you have an unclean workspace (any files with staged or unstaged changes) that you want to come back to when you're finished with this process.
+If you are familiar with a TFS shelve, `git stash` is its correlary.
+It allows you to switch branches without having to lose a current work in progress.
+Git will not always allow you to switch branches if your workspace is unclean, so this step is to prepare for step 2 below.

+   The `-u` flag can be important because without it, only staged files will be saved or restored.
+Using this flag tells git to also stash files that have unstaged changes.

+  Another option if you have an unclean workspace is to just revert changes, which can be done in Git GUI.
+You can only revert changes to deleted and edited files.
+To revert newly added files, manually remove them from the filesystem.

 2. `git checkout master`

    Switch to the master branch.
+This assumes you are committing to a separate work or topic branch, which you should be.
+Do not make commits on top of your master!

-3. `git pull mainline master` (or `git pull upstream master`)
+3. `git pull mainline master`

-   This will download the latest master code onto your machine.
-Doug your tracking remote is named mainline, Saibal yours is named upstream.
-Saibal, I would prefer you rename yours to mainline to keep it consistent with Doug's.
+   This will download the latest master code from github onto your machine and update your local master branch to match it.

 4. `git push origin master`